tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/数据库架构/架构概述_intl_en.md

 >?General single-node instances are formerly known as Single-node High IO Edition instances.

 ## Viewing Instance Architectures
-- For instances to be purchased, log in to the [TencentDB for MySQL purchase page](https://buy.cloud.tencent.com/cdb) and select the architecture in the **Architecture** section.
+- For instances to be purchased, enter the [TencentDB for MySQL purchase page](https://buy.cloud.tencent.com/cdb), and select the architecture in the **Architecture** section.
 - For purchased instances, log in to the [MySQL console](https://console.cloud.tencent.com/cdb), locate the desired instance in the instance list, and view its architecture in the **Configuration** column.

 ## Architecture Comparison